-This funny and uplifting novel puts a fun spin on the usual YA format.
+This funny and uplifting novel, Notes From the Midnight Driver, puts a fun spin on the usual YA format.
 With hilarious characters, one crushed lawn gnome, and an unlikely friendship, it’s sure to be a great read for young and old alike.

 My daughter, Rachel, does not like books that are sad.
 This preference limits her reading options significantly.
 So much young adult literature tends to focus on heavy and serious subjects.
 That includes a lot of violence and sadness.
 At the same time, some beautiful books are too babyish to appeal to her.
 Jordan Sonnenblick’s Notes from the Midnight Driver provides the perfect solution: a tale about teenagers that deals with pretty serious stuff in a positive way.